-Camp Harlam is fully a part of the Union for Reform Judaism's network of congregations throughout our region.
-We work hand-inhand with the leaders of URJ-affiliated synagogues to reach out to the community, introduce camp to new families, identify and provide means of financial support for those in need, deliver excellent Jewish educational programming at camp through representation on our camp faculty of congregational staff and clergy, and to support the children and staff who are a link between a home congregation and our camp.
+Camp Harlam partners with the Union for Reform Judaism's network of congregations throughout our region in Jewish youth engagement.
+We work hand-in-hand with the leaders of URJ-affiliated synagogues to reach out to the community, introduce camp to new families, identify and provide means of financial support for those in need, deliver excellent Jewish educational programming at camp through representation on our camp faculty of congregational staff and clergy, and to support the children and staff who are a link between a home congregation and our camp.
+We are especially happy to "welcome home" many clergy and educational partners each summer as they serve on our faculty.